ArunaBisht/sentiment_analysis/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 The correlation metrics of ML results were interesting.
-Following were the findings (1) The result accuracy increased significantly with the incerease in the score of comments.
-Infact the weigtage of positive comments increased with more scores.
-(2) If there was a sudden percentage change in the stock 'close' price then weigtage of negative comments was more (3) The ML results from two different libraries have a strong  postive correlation.
+Following were the findings (1) The result accuracy increased significantly with the increase in the score of comments.
+In-fact, the weigtage of positive comments increased with more scores of public comments.
+(2) If there was a sudden percentage change in the stock 'close' price then weigtage of negative comments was more (3) The ML results from two different libraries have a strong  positive correlation.

 ![](snapshots/correlation.PNG)